anas-araid/myCasermaVVF/README.md

 ### Deploying

-Due to Altervista problems with the telegram bot, in order to publish the project, it is necessary to use the 'ALTERVISTA' branch which solves all the problems.
+Due to Altervista problems with the telegram bot, in order to publish the project, it is necessary to use the 'master' branch which solves all the problems.
+The 'local' branch contains the original project files.

 ## Built With